 About Macquarie Government.

-Since 2008, Macquarie Government, part of the ASX-listed Macquarie Telecom Group (ASX: MAQ), has been trusted by 42% of the Australian Government to provide secure, sovereign and compliant cloud, cyber security and data centre services.
+Since 2008, Macquarie Government, part of the ASX-listed Macquarie Technology Group (ASX: MAQ), has been trusted by 42% of the Australian Government to provide secure, sovereign and compliant cloud, cyber security and data centre services.

 Macquarie Government’s cloud, housed in our own data centres, has been certified by the Australian Signals Directorate (ASD) to handle Protected (Classified) data, and is supported by our own local 24×7 Hosting Management Centre and Security Operations Centre (SOC).
 With over 120 government-cleared engineering specialists, we are always here to help.